-CLPR • Clinical - Radiography
+Clinical - Radiography, Muhlenberg

-CLPR 901 Clinical Practicum I
+CLPR 901 - Clinical Practicum I

 Student observes, assists with and performs procedures in the clinical setting.
 This course prepares the student for application of classroom knowledge in the radiography area.
 Required participation includes 2 days per week at a contracted clinical education site for 12 weeks after completion of the introductory phase of 4 weeks at the school.
-This is a graded course.

-CLPR 902 Clinical Practicum II
+CLPR 902 - Clinical Practicum II

 Student observes, assists with and performs procedures in the clinical setting.
 This course prepares the student for application of classroom knowledge in the radiography area.
 Required participation includes 2 days per week at a contracted clinical education site for 15 weeks.
-This is a graded course.

-CLPR 903 Clinical Practicum III
+CLPR 903 - Clinical Practicum III